ivenger/simple_yt_downloader/README.md

 # Simple YouTube Video Downloader

-A Python app for downloading YouTube videos, with options for video trimming.
+A Python app with basic UI for downloading YouTube videos, with options for video trimming.
 Built with Python using Tkinter for the interface, yt-dlp for downloading, and moviepy for video processing.

 ## Prerequisites